supportmailapp/djsCommandHelper/README.md

 #### Folder structure

-_The `src` folder can be a subfolder in your app's main folder or it can also be the main folder or wherever the heck you want it to be._
+_The `src` folder it can be any folder.
+Just the `commands` folder should be a subfolder of the directory your `index.js` is located in._

 ```
 📂src
  ┣ 📄index.js
- ┃
  ┗ 📂commands
    ┗📂utility
      ┣ 📄ping.js